PastIn Person

 Partner at Kellerhals Carrard

-Oliver specializes in dispute resolution and investigations, with a focus on cross-border matters and regulatory compliance.
+Dr. Brupbacher specializes in litigation and arbitration, with a focus on cross-border disputes and eDiscovery.

 Eric P. Mandel